Example 1 - Calling up exchange rates

 German customs

-In the example, the rates are provided by German Customs via a REST API.
-They publish exchange rates daily that are used as a basis for the valuation of goods.
+In the example, the courses are provided by German Customs via a REST API.
+It publishes daily exchange rates that are used as a basis for the valuation of goods.

 The URL of the page is: www.zoll.de/SiteGlobals/Functions/Kurse/App/KursExport.txt?view=jsonexportkurseZOLLWeb